Looking for the rates for the 2022/23 tax year? Check out our 2022/23 self-employed tax rate guide.

 For the 2021/22 tax year the rates of National Insurance are as follows:

-Managing VAT is where it can start to get slightly complicated as there are a few different rates and VAT schemes to be aware of.
+Managing VAT is where it can start to get slightly complicated, as there are a few different rates and VAT schemes to be aware of.
 It requires careful record-keeping of all transactions and the rate of VAT they were charged at.
+Here are the standard VAT rates:

 And there you have it, the tax rates that relate to your Sole Trader business for the 2021/22 tax year.